 - Offset mortgage

-This a mortgage which is linked to your savings and current account to reduce the outstanding capital that you pay interest on.
+This a mortgage that is linked to your savings and current account to reduce the outstanding capital that you pay interest on.
 Your savings essentially become an overpayment to clear the mortgage early.